dart-code-checker/dart-code-metrics/CONTRIBUTING.md

 5. Add a visitor class which extends any of the base visitors.
 Usually you will need `RecursiveAstVisitor`.
 All visitors are [listed there](https://github.com/dart-lang/sdk/blob/master/pkg/analyzer/lib/dart/ast/visitor.dart).
 6. Add methods overrides to the visitor class for nodes that you want to check (ex. `visitBinaryExpression`, `visitBlock`).
-7. Collect all data needed for the rule (we usually use private field for data storage and public getter to access it from the `check` method).
+7. Collect all data needed for the rule (we usually use a private field for data storage and public getter to access it from the `check` method).
 8. In the rule class add override to `check` method.
 Create a visitor instance and visit all compilation unit children with it.

-    Convert data to `CodeIssue`'s and return them from the method.
+    Convert data to `Issue`'s and return them from the method.
 Example:

     ```dart
         @override
-        Iterable<CodeIssue> check(Source source) {
+        Iterable<Issue> check(Source source) {
         final visitor = _Visitor();

         source.compilationUnit.visitChildren(visitor);